thomasbergernz/versitygw/Metrics.md

 ```

 ### DataDog
 DataDog uses their own flavor of StatsD.
-DataDog recommends installing their [Agent](https://docs.datadoghq.com/agent) on the gateway host system, and configuring DogStatsD to be sent to the local agent and then forwarded to DataDog by configuring their agent.
+DataDog recommends installing their [Agent](https://docs.datadoghq.com/agent) on the gateway host system, [enabling a dogstatsd listener in the agent](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent), and configuring DogStatsD to be sent to the local agent and then forwarded to DataDog.

 When using a local agent the following option can be enabled:
 ```